tiangexiang/3DGen-Playground/README.md

 ## Interactive 3DGS Viewer

 We provide a production-ready web viewer for exploring and visualizing 3DGS data.
 Perfect for:
-- 🔍 Inspecting downloaded GaussianVerse data
+- 🔍 Inspecting downloaded/generated GaussianVerse data
 - 🎨 Previewing generated 3DGS outputs
 - 📊 Quality checking and debugging
 - 🎓 Research demonstrations and presentations